-All funded projects will be required to comply with all federal and state requirements including receiving an environmental clearance before any choice limiting actions.
+All funded projects will be required to comply with all federal and state requirements.
 By signing the Developer Assurances, the developer acknowledges and accepts these requirements.
 By passing a resolution of support and executing a contract with IEDA, the subrecipient (city, county, or tribe) assumes the responsibility of enforcing these requirements as the HUD-designated Responsible Entity (RE) in accordance with 24 CFR Part 58.
 The following steps will be required post award: